RGII: Who Are They and How Can You Get in Touch?

 - Don’t unplug or switch off any electrical appliances.

-Registered Gas Installers
+What About Registered Gas Installers and Service Fraud?

 The RGII does not regulate methods, practices and prices charged by RGIs, except for those that pertain to safety.
 They would always recommend getting at least three quotes before choosing any RGI to carry out gas work.
 RGIs should always show you an RGII card with their photo and membership number.
 The installer’s ID number on the card should be in the format R1234.
 There are over 3000 RGIs in Ireland, so chances are there is one near you.